Are you searching for the best Semper Fi Scones with Bourbon recipe?

 Tonight will be my fourth ball with him.
 (I actually started to write third but realized that it was incorrect!
 How time flies!)
 There will be a guest speaker, usually a General, followed by dinner and dancing.
 You may have already guessed this, but the meal will not be vegan or vegetarian friendly, haha.
 I will probably have a snack before I go and most likely eat a salad and bread.
 You know, the vegetarian staples at most events!

 During this time of the year, we get a lot of “Thank you for your service” messages from folks.
 I usually smile and say thank you, but my husband and I have a unique view on this.
 At this point in our lives, we haven’t been faced with much adversity.
-Sure, we had a long-distance relationship for a while, but that pales in comparison with the families with children who have to be separated.
+Sure, we had a long-distance relationship for a while, but that pales compared to the families with children who have to be separated.
 Or men and women who have been permanently injured in combat.

 Yes, my husband will probably have to deploy (again – he deployed before we met), but that will not be in the near future.
 And that will be tough.
 Right now, the toughest thing for us is being distant from family and friends, but most live within a five-hour car ride.